| | | | | | | | | | |

 And I’ve made snacks such as pumpkin bread and pumpkin scones; pumpkin desserts such as crustless pumpkin pie, no-bake pumpkin cheesecake, and pumpkin waffles.
 I’ve also made savory pumpkin recipes such creamy pumpkin soup, pumpkin gnocchi and even pumpkin risotto.

-An open pumpkin cut into half.
+Fresh pumpkin cut into half.

 Muffins were one of the first things I learned to bake a long time ago, and when I saw this recipe for the prettiest vegan and gluten-free pumpkin muffins on the Healthy Helper blog, which was adapted from the Oh She Glows Everyday cookbook, I just knew I had to try them.

 I made a few tweaks to the recipe.
 The main thing being that instead of using oat flour, I used my own gluten-free flour blend (see ingredients picture below).
-(The reason I stay away from using oats despite them being naturally gluten-free is that oats tend to cause reactions similar to reactions to gluten in some Celiacs, so when developing gluten-free recipes, I usually try not to use oats.)

 Even with the tweaks, these easy vegan pumpkin muffins came out amazing – I still can’t believe that the muffins have such a moist and beautiful crumb despite being free of eggs and dairy and gluten!

-I mean, making pumpkin muffins from scratch cannot get any easier, and we literally ate up the entire batch within a day!
-Don’t take my word for it though.
-I’m not the only one who can testify how good these muffins were – Juan loved them and my friend Mechi couldn’t stop praising them either.
+(Don’t take my word for it though.
+I’m not the only one who can testify how good these muffins were – Juan loved them and my friend Mechi couldn’t stop praising them either.)

 Why This Recipe Works:

-• Foolproof: These healthy gluten-free pumpkin muffins are literally foolproof, and come out perfectly well every single time.
+• Easy to Make: These healthy gluten-free pumpkin muffins are literally foolproof, and come out perfectly well every single time.
+Plus, a batch of these vegan gluten-free muffins only takes 45 minutes from start to finish, which means you can have these ready for snacking in less than an hour!

-Gluten-free pumpkin muffins on a cooling rack and hands dividing a muffin into half.
+Vegan gluten-free pumpkin muffins on a cooling rack and hands dividing a muffin into half.

 Ingredients You’ll Need:

-Here’s a visual overview of the ingredients required for this gluten-free pumpkin recipe.
-For exact measurements and quantities, please scroll down to the recipe card at the bottom of this post.
+Here’s a visual overview of the ingredients required for this gluten-free dairy-free pumpkin muffins recipe.

 Recipe Notes/ Substitutions:

-• Gluten-Free Flours: In this healthy pumpkin muffins recipe I’ve used my own gluten-free flour blend that’s a mix of brown rice flour, sorghum flour, cornstarch, and tapioca starch.
+• Gluten-Free Flours: In this recipe I’ve used my own gluten-free flour blend that’s a mix of brown rice flour, sorghum flour, cornstarch, and tapioca starch.
 However, if you prefer to use a pre-made store-bought gluten-free all-purpose flour blend, you can substitute the flours with 2 1/4 cups of gluten-free flour blend.
 Make sure that the blend includes xanthan gum, and you use a good blend made with lighter flours such as the King Arthur Flour gluten-free multi-purpose flour, instead of heavier flours such as bean flours which will result in a denser texture.

 • Xanthan Gum: Xanthan gum is a replacement for gluten in gluten-free flours, and is necessary to help bind the ingredients together.
 If you are using a storebought gluten-free flour blend, make sure it includes xanthan gum, or if not, make sure you add it.